-RECIPROCAL ADMISSION PURSUANT TO MAINE BAR ADMISSION RULE 11A
+ADMISSION BY MOTION PURSUANT TO MAINE BAR ADMISSION RULE 11A

-In order to be qualified for reciprocal admission pursuant to Maine Bar Admission Rule 11A, an applicant must meet the following criteria:
+In order to be qualified for admission by motion pursuant to Maine Bar Admission Rule 11A, an applicant must meet the following criteria:

 - Is admitted to practice law in another state or territory of the United States or the District of Columbia and is an active member of the bar in good standing [see M.B.A.R.
 11A(a)(1)].

-- Has graduated from a law school approved by the American Bar Association meeting the criteria listed in M.B.A.R.
+- Has graduated with a juris doctor or bachelor of laws degree from a law school approved by the American Bar Association meeting the criteria listed in M.B.A.R.
 11A(a)(3).

 - Is not currently subject to lawyer discipline or the subject of a pending disciplinary matter in any jurisdiction; [see M.B.A.R.
 11A(a)(6)].

-- Has not failed the Maine Bar Examination within five (5) years of the date of application and has not resigned, been disbarred, or been suspended from the Maine bar [see M.B.A.R.
+- Has not failed the Maine Bar Examination within five (5) years of the date of application; [see M.B.A.R.
 11A(b)].

-In addition to the above criteria, before applicants can be certified for reciprocal admission pursuant to M.B.A.R.
+In addition to the above criteria, before applicants can be certified for admission by motion pursuant to M.B.A.R.
 11A, they must:

 - Produce satisfactory evidence of good character and fitness to practice law in the State of Maine pursuant to M.B.A.R.
 9 [see M.B.A.R.
 11A(a)(7)].